Argentina, Malbec and diversity

 Let’s take a look at some interesting aspects of what is currently happening with Malbec in Argentina:

-• The deepening of the variety
+- The deepening of the variety

 Not only has Argentina kept the uniform and standardized Malbec, but, in recent years, it has also witnessed an attractive diversity, especially in the middle and high segments with more precise and pure wines.
 What does this mean?
 Wines that reflect greater finesse, higher levels of freshness, gentleness in the use of oak and a clear identity of the place where they come from.
-These new traits coexist with the powerful style that made Malbec famous and that it is still chosen by many consumers today.
+These new traits coexist with the powerful style that made Malbec famous and that it is still chosen by many consumers today. - The diversity of styles

 The colored, fruity and woody Malbec that conquered the world (the so-called big bold), although still present, is no longer the only and absolute style; what we are observing lately is in line with the search for greater freshness, sustained by more precise harvesting points and with a gentleness in the use of wood, so that it can reflect the place where it comes from, without the wood being the protagonist. they are more fluid, gentle, fresh, agile and fruity wines that do not detract from the quality.
 How is this achieved?
-In addition to the work in the vineyard, more innovative winemaking processes or more favorable climates for these styles are taken into consideration.
+In addition to the work in the vineyard, more innovative winemaking processes or more favorable climates for these styles are taken into consideration. - Improvements in natural freshness levels, resulting from a cooler climate (Uco Valley), a lower latitude (Patagonia) or even in temperate or warm regions (Salta or Northwest Argentina) by planting at high altitude together with specific work in the vineyard.

-• The interaction of factors within the same terroir
+- The interaction of factors within the same terroir

 In this approach, it is important to understand terroir in its maximum expression.
 That is to say, to understand the necessary interplay of variables for a variety to fully express itself, such as the impact that the Andes Mountains have on the regions that are established on their slopes.
 Depending on the altitude and proximity to it, soils behave differently and define a new image known as “micro terroir” or “Cru” that includes the interrelation of several elements such as water use, native flora and fauna.